s-rah/onionscan/README.md

 [![Build Status](https://travis-ci.org/s-rah/onionscan.svg?branch=onionscan-0.2)](https://travis-ci.org/s-rah/onionscan)

+## What is OnionScan?

+OnionScan is a free and open source tool for investigating the Dark Web.

 The purpose of this tool is to make you a better onion service provider.
 You owe it to yourself and your users to ensure that attackers cannot easily exploit and deanonymize.

+OnionScan is not a general vulnerability scanner or security tool.
+It does not feature scans that can be commonly found in other tools targetted at regular websites e.g. XSS detection.

 ## Go Dependencies